-The season of Lent is a special opportunity to grow spiritually through penitential practices, especially selfdenial, almsgiving, and works of mercy.
+The season of Lent is a special opportunity to grow spiritually through penitential practices, especially self-denial, almsgiving, and works of mercy.

 Lent is also a time to emphasize the Sacrament of Penance.

 Pastors are encouraged to offer the faithful various opportunities to celebrate this Sacrament, including individual Confession as well as Communal Penance Services.
 All priests are urged to ensure that every Catholic has the opportunity to celebrate this sacrament during Lent.

-In addition, pastors are encouraged to have weekly prayer services, including the Way of the Cross on Fridays, Exposition of the Blessed Sacrament and Benediction, Evening Prayer, as well as evening Masses.
+In addition, pastors are encouraged to have weekly prayer services, including the Stations of the Cross on Fridays, Exposition of the Blessed Sacrament and Benediction, Evening Prayer, as well as evening Masses.
 A homily or instruction should be included.
+Stations of the Cross are not to take place while the Blessed Sacrament is exposed on the altar.
+Likewise, the Eucharist is not to be distributed to the faithful at the end of the Stations of the Cross.

-General Guidelines and Practices Lenten Fasting and Abstinence
+General Guidelines and Practices

+Lenten Fasting and Abstinence